How Much Does a Website Cost in 2026? Complete Pricing Guide

 Best for: Large corporate projects with complex stakeholder management, enterprise-level requirements, projects that need ongoing dedicated teams.

-Studio (ELM Labs model: 500 - 30,000 EUR)
+Studio (ELM Labs model)

 A studio sits between freelancers and agencies.
 Small team, senior-level execution, no unnecessary overhead.
 At ELM Labs, every project is handled directly by senior engineers โ there is no "passing it down" to juniors.
 You can see examples of our work across web and mobile projects in our portfolio.